Sim98B/MushroomVision/MushTable.md

 # Mushrooms species we can found on the Amiata mountain, Tuscany, Italy.
-In Mush_images youn can find what they look like
+In Mush_species youn can find what they look like

 || **Species name** | **Common name** | **Edibility** |
 |:-----:|:----------------:|:---------------:|:-------------:|